scmscomb/scmscomb.github.io/index.md

 ## Past Talks
 Check [past talks](past) for the full list of past talks with all details.

+### Sept 25, 2023: Yifan Jing (Ohio State University)
+_**Measure doubling for small sets in SO(3,R)**_

+Abstract: Let $SO(3,R)$ be the 3D-rotation group equipped with the real-manifold topology and the normalized Haar measure $\mu$.
+Confirming a conjecture by Breuillard and Green, we show that if A is an open subset of $SO(3,R)$ with sufficiently small measure, then $\mu(A^2) > 3.99 \mu(A)$.
+This is joint work with Chieu-Minh Tran (NUS) and Ruixiang Zhang (Berkeley).

+### Sept 18, 2023: Patrice Ossona de Mendez (CNRS and Univ. of Charles)
+_**Twin-width and permutations**_

+Abstract:
+Inspired by a width invariant on permutations  defined by Guillemot and Marx, Bonnet, Kim, Thomassé, and Watrigant introduced the  twin-width of graphs, which  is a parameter describing its structural complexity.
+This invariant has been further extended to binary structures, in several (basically equivalent) ways.
+We prove that a class of binary relational structures (that is: edge-colored partially directed graphs) has bounded twin-width if and only if it is a first-order transduction of a proper permutation class.
+As a by-product, we show that every class with bounded twin-width contains at most $2^{O(n)}$ pairwise non-isomorphic $n$-vertex graphs.

+This is a joint work with Edouard Bonnet, Jaroslav Nesetril, Sebastian Siebertz, and Stephan Thomassé.

 ### Aug 11, 2023, 16:00 (UTC+8): Rose McCarty (Princeton)
 _**δ-boundedness**_